New Builds

 Another way to differentiate is to include appliances (like a dishwasher or a fridge) or furnishing the property.

-Property manager Tim Meyer, of Venture Management, says a good property manager will talk through “differentiating” your property with you.
+Property manager, of Opes Property Management, says a good property manager will talk through “differentiating” your property with you.

-For example, Tim was working with an investor in Glendowie when the rental assessment suggested the property might attract a higher-income tenant.
-So, Tim suggested the landlord might like to add an EV charge point as a point of difference.
+For example, they were working with an investor in Glendowie when the rental assessment suggested the property might attract a higher-income tenant.
+So, they suggested the landlord might like to add an EV charge point as a point of difference.

 Even after differentiating your property, there are 2 others tactics to consider –